the-expanse/SideQuestWiki/I-am-having-issues-Connecting-,-what-do-i-do?.md

-Then click `Disconnect everything` hit `Run Command`, Go back again and and hit `reset ADB`, then hit `Enable USB ADB` and you should connect.
+Then click `Disconnect everything` hit `Run Command`, Go back again and hit `reset ADB`, then hit `Enable USB ADB` and you should connect.

 ----
 # 11 For Wireless Connection